 The USTR instructed the ITC to examine, in its future public-interest analysis, evidence of patent holdup or patent holdout in more detail.
-The USTR underscored that the Commission should be certain to (1) examine thoroughly and carefully on its own initiative the public-interest issues presented both at the outset of its proceeding and when determining whether a particular remedy is in the public interest, and (2) seek proactively to have the parties develop a comprehensive factual record related to these issues in the proceedings before the ALJ and during the formal remedy phase of the investigation before the Commission, including information on the standard-essential nature of the patent at issue if contested by the patent holder and the presence or absence of patent holdup or reverse holdup.
+The USTR underscored that the Commission should be certain to (1) examine thoroughly and carefully on its own initiative the public-interest issues presented both at the outset of its proceeding and when determining whether a particular remedy is and Tablet Computers, Inv.
+No. 337-TA-794, in which Samsung sought and obtained a limited exclusion order that would have applied to certain Apple iPhone models.
+The USTR, Ambassador Michael Froman, was delegated authority by President Obama.
+See letter from Michael Froman to the Honorable Irving A. Williamson, Chairman, U.S. ITC (August 3, 2013), https://ustr.gov/about-us/policy-offices/press-office/press-releases/2013/august/froman-decision-regarding (re: Disapproval of the U.S. International Trade Commission's Determination in the in the public interest, and (2) seek proactively to have the parties develop a comprehensive factual record related to these issues in the proceedings before the ALJ and during the formal remedy phase of the investigation before the Commission, including information on the standard-essential nature of the patent at issue if contested by the patent holder, and the presence or absence of patent holdup or reverse holdup.
 The USTR wrote that the Commission in future SEP cases should make explicit findings on these issues to the maximum extent possible.